Boost your family’s immune system & avoid constant sickness!

 - Breastmilk – contain many factors that help develop the immune system, including antibodies, prebiotics, probiotics and white blood cells.
 Breastfed babies are at a lower risk of infections.

-- Natural birth – babies born vaginally are exposed to mum’s bacteria, which stimulates the immune response
+- Vaginal birth – babies born vaginally are exposed to mum’s bacteria, which stimulates the immune response

 - Immune system nutrients – many nutrients are able to support the production and function of immune cells.
 Zinc and vitamin C are two examples.